SMavr/Simulations/README.md

 ### Rules

 1. Particles of the same color attract each other with a specific factor.
-2. Particles of different coloer either attract or repel each other with a specific factor.
+2. Particles of different color either attract or repel each other with a specific factor.

 Inspired by Jeffrey Ventrella's "Clusters":